Low libido: When the brain is the issue

 What to do about it

 The good news is that low libido in men is usually understandable and often reversible once you look at the whole system: brain, body, and daily life.
-The most effective plans follow a clear sequence — test, tune the foundations, then consider targeted therapies if needed — rather than jumping straight to pills or blaming age.
+The most effective plans follow a clear sequence.
+Test, tune the foundations, then consider targeted therapies if needed.
+Avoid jumping straight to pills or blaming age.

 - Step 1: Get a proper evaluation